 There are more than 20 dive sites along the coast of Dauin.
 Namely: Ducomi Pier, Mainit, San Miguel, Talisay, El Dorado, Mike’s, Secret Corner, Tires, Cars, Dauin north, Dauin south, Ginama an, Masaplod norte, Pyramid, Masaplod sur, Bahura, Atmosphere, The pier, Unity point, Thalatta, and Basac.

 Apo Island is also just a 45-minute boat ride away.
-Unlike Dauin that is popular for its muck diving, Apo Island is the exact opposite.
+Unlike Dauin which is popular for its muck diving, Apo Island is the exact opposite.
 It has plentiful corals, fishes, and turtles.

 Sea Creatures in Dauin